VolkanSah/NMAP-Black-Python/README.md

         writer = csv.DictWriter(csvfile, fieldnames=fieldnames)
         writer.writeheader()
         writer.writerow({'Domain': domain, 'Open Ports': ', '.join(open_ports), 'Vulnerabilities': ', '.join(vulnerabilities)})

+        // get csv output use next script /tool or exucute your own handel with the information
 ```
 ## License
 This project is licensed under the MIT License.
 See LICENSE file for more information.